 Vaccines contain weakened versions of a virus or versions that look like a virus (called antigens).
 This means the antigens cannot produce the signs or symptoms of the disease, but they do stimulate the immune system to create antibodies.
 These antibodies help protect you if you are exposed to the virus in the future.

 Vaccines not only help keep your child healthy, they help all children by stamping out serious childhood diseases.

-Recommendations about when to have your child vaccinated change from time to time.
-You can get a copy of the most current child and adolescent vaccination schedules from an organization such as the American Academy of Family Physicians or the American Academy of Pediatrics, or you can ask your family doctor.
-Vaccinations usually start when your child is 2 months old and most are finished by the time he or she is 6 years old.
+Recommendations about when to have your child vaccinated changes from time to time.
+You can get a copy of the most current child and adolescent vaccination schedules from an organization, such as the American Academy of Family Physicians or the Centers for Disease Control and Prevention, or you can ask your family doctor.
+Your child usually receives their first vaccine soon after they are born.

 If your child has had a serious reaction to the first shot in a series of shots, your family doctor will probably talk with you about the pros and cons of giving him or her the rest of the shots in the series.